Global Study LocationDublin International Foundation College (DIFC)

 English for Academic Purposes – this module gives you an English qualification that is recognised by NCUK universities and can be used for visa purposes.
 The module aims to develop your English language skills with a focus on Academic English.

 Students entering NCUK Pre-Master’s (PMP) qualification must meet NCUK’s entry requirements.
 Please use the PMP entry requirements to check the information for your country/qualifications.

-To progress to your chosen postgraduate degree programme in the Faculty of Business, Economics and Law (excluding Law programmes) or the Faculty of Culture and Society* upon completion of the NCUK PMP:
+To progress to your chosen postgraduate degree programme upon completion of the NCUK PMP:

-• You can use an overall Grade B or higher in English for Academic Purposes to meet the university’s English language requirements.
+• You can use an overall Grade B or higher (no component less than C) in English for Academic Purposes to meet the university’s English language requirements.